midtown-ai/glossary/glossary/o.md

 # Overfitting

- ~ when accuracy on training set is much higher than the one on the test set
+ ~ when accuracy on training set is much higher (good performance) than the one on the test set (or other input sets)

  ~ means the model has high [variance] (works well with training set, but not with the test set!)